-The psychiatrist or NP who has conducted the psychiatric admission assessment should sign the completed document.
+The psychiatrist who has conducted the psychiatric admission assessment should sign as the "examining physician."
 In the event that the psychiatric admission summary is completed by a resident (unless the resident has at least Category I privileges in psychiatry) then the psychiatric admission summary must be reviewed with and countersigned by a staff psychiatrist.
-By signing, the psychiatrist or NP certifies that the patient requires inpatient psychiatric treatment (based upon the Spring Grove Hospital Center Utilization Review Admission Criteria).
-The complete full name of the psychiatrist or NP is printed under the signature.
-In addition, note the date that the psychiatric admission summary is signed.
+By signing, the psychiatrist certifies that the patient requires inpatient psychiatric treatment (based upon the Spring Grove Hospital Utilization Review Admission Criteria).
+The complete full name of the psychiatrist is printed under the signature.
+In addition, the completing psychiatrist notes the date that the psychiatric admission summary is signed and ready for entry into the medical record.